aerogear/aerogear-unifiedpush-server/admin-ui/README.md

         "jbossweb": "/home/sebastien/apps/jboss-as-7.1.1.Final/standalone/deployments/ag-push.war",
     };

-_note:  This is now required for all grunt steps bellow because of bug in assemble-less - once fixed, it will be required just for development_
+_note:  This is now required for all grunt steps below because of bug in assemble-less - once fixed, it will be required just for development_

 To run: